Big learning potential for smaller teams

 A process in which a project team develops a 3D model of the existing conditions for a site, facilities on a site, or a specific area within a facility.
 This model can be developed in multiple ways: including laser scanning and conventional surveying techniques, depending on what is desired and what is most efficient.
 Once the model is constructed, it can be queried for information, whether it is for new construction or a modernization project.

-Historical site / facilities information
+Reference Information Geotechnical report Historical site / facilities information GIS data

-Laser scan model
+Information Exchange Laser scan model Survey model

 A process that uses digitized information to facilitate the fabrication of construction materials or assemblies.
 Some uses of digital fabrication can be seen in sheet metal fabrication, structural steel fabrication, pipe cutting, prototyping for design intent reviews etc. It assists in ensuring that the downstream phase of manufacturing has minimum ambiguities and enough information to fabricate with minimal waste.
 An information model could also be used with suitable technologies to assemble the fabricated parts into the final assembly.